Uzbekistan: 13 Days on the Silk Road

 • Kyzyl-kala - built in the Late Antique period, 1st to 4th centuries CE and then rebuilt in the 12-13th centuries before Mongol invasions.

-We skipped this, but next time…
+We skipped these two day trips, but next time…

 • Savitsky Nukus Museum of Art - collection of Russian artists of the first half of the 20th century, an impressive era of art was created here during the repressive Stalinist regime.
 We met a fellow traveler who said this was the highlight of her Khiva trip, her partner felt otherwise.
 If you love art, this is a must.